Inflationary entanglement: Entanglement production at primordial time

 In analogy with the entanglement entropy associated to GPP \cite{ent2, ball,luo}, we notice that entanglement generation is higher as $p \rightarrow p_i$, where $p_i$ is defined as $k_i$ in Sec. \ref{sez3}.
 This is due to the bosonic nature of the field, for which modes of smaller $p$ are more easily excited, as expected.
 The main difference, as discussed above, is that geometric particle production allows mode-mixing, thus leading to entanglement between particle pairs with $q \neq -p$.

 Another crucial point is the following: for scalar fields, entanglement due to GPP arises as consequence of the fact that the final state of the system is in the form of independent two-mode squeezed states \cite{ent2}.
 On the contrary, in our framework the evolution of the initial vacuum is governed by the $S$ matrix, that leads to the final state \eqref{final}.
 So, despite the mode dependence of the entanglement entropy is similar in both scenarios, the origin of such entropy turns out to be completely different.
-Since our approach to inhomogeneities is a perturbative one, we notice that the amount of such \emph{geometric cosmological entanglement} is typically small in our model: possible extensions to fully inhomogeneous space-times may shed further light on the properties of cosmological entanglement.
+We remark that going beyond first order in Eq. \eqref{final} would imply that particle production is not limited to pairs, thus enriching the overall picture of \emph{geometric cosmological entanglement.} The same consideration applies if non-quadratic (e.g. quartic) potentials are chosen to describe the inflaton dynamics in place of Eq. \eqref{chaotic}, suggesting that the inflaton potential may significantly affect mode dependence of geometric entropy.
+Since our approach to inhomogeneities is a perturbative one, we notice that the amount of such geometric entanglement is typically small in our model: possible extensions to fully inhomogeneous spacetimes may shed further light on the properties of cosmological entanglement.
 We also notice that entanglement entropy is sensitive to the sign of the coupling constant between the field and the scalar curvature.
 This may be of crucial importance in understanding the nature of such coupling.

 In fact, changing the coupling constant in the interacting potential can be interpreted as modifying the type of interaction between the scalar field and the gravity sector.
 Indeed, the $\xi$ positive sign corresponds to the \emph{attractive} behavior of the Yukawa-like contribution to the effective potential.
 Hence, shifting from positive to negative signs in the Yukawa contribution may lead to repulsive gravity effects and, in such a way, we can justify the deep difference that occurs as $\xi$ is modified.
 Repulsive gravity effects are not so rare in cosmological scenarios.
 For instance, dark energy models and/or extended theories of gravity seem to show similar effects \cite{repulsive1}.
 Analogously, in black holes and naked singularities often repulsive gravity are predicted to occur \cite{repulsive2,repulsive3}.